 Senator Kalter: What kinds of the WX flexibility is there given that students withdraw for a multitude of reasons including family and financial issues.

-Brent Paterson: Yes, it would go by a case by case basis when there are extreme circumstances, however, the reason for the WX rules is due to Visa status regulations
+Brent Paterson: Situations would be evaluated on a case by case basis when there are extreme circumstances.
+However, international students must maintain full-time status to meet Visa regulations.

-and maintaining full time status

 Q: When are the first groups of students coming?

 Brent Paterson: We don’t know.
-The hope was this past summer and the fall.
+The hope was that students would first enroll in summer 2018 and the fall 2018.
 Any institution in the US who wants to have a Pathway program, must have it approved by SEVP and that process takes a long time.
 We submitted our original request last November and we submitted the follow up details in May.
-The university received a request for evidence from SEVP to answer some of their questions.
-We are currently in a waiting process and once we hear back, we will begin recruiting international students.
-We need to make a decision by January; if we haven’t heard back by then, we may not begin recruiting in the summer and fall of 2018.
+The university recently received a request for evidence from SEVP to answer some of their questions.
+We are currently in a waiting process.
+We cannot begin recruiting international students for the pathway program until approval is received.
+We need to make a decision by January; if we haven’t heard back by then, we will not be able to recruit for the summer and fall of 2018.
 We need to make sure we do things right this time and not do things in a rush.

 Q: Is the goal to maintain 21,000 students or to decrease the total amount of students?

 Brent Paterson: When we think of the 20-21,000, we think of all full-time students.
 We really need to begin thinking about full-time equivalency.
-It’s predicted that half of those students will be graduate students.
-When we think of 21,000, it’s the total number of students enrolled, but the student who is taking 1 hour counts just the same as a student who is taking 3 hours, which is a huge difference financially.
+It’s predicted that half of the international students coming through INTO will be graduate students.
+There is greater capacity for graduate students.
+When we think of an enrollment of 21,000, it’s the total number of students enrolled, but the student who is taking 1 hour counts just the same as a student who is taking 3 hours, which is a huge difference financially.

-Another thing we have been thinking about is online degree programs, something that we haven’t thought about before.
-0
+The university is examining expanding online degree programs..
+Most of these students would be part-time graduate students.
+So, you can see that the question about maintain an enrollment of 21,000 needs to be reframed.

 Senator Marx: Many people outside the US believe that the US is not friendly toward international visitors.
 Has there been a corresponding decrease in the number of international students seen at other institutions?

 Brent Paterson: International enrollment this fall is dependent upon the university.
-ISU’s has increased.
-The thing we’ve found is that the institutions that are heavily dependent on certain regions saw the decrease in international students.
-ISU is in a pretty good state.
+ISU’s international enrollment has increased slightly.
+Institutions that are heavily dependent on international students from certain regions saw a decrease in international students.

 Meeting adjourned at 6:52